 Initial assessment

-The International Secretariat’s initial assessment is that Nigeria has made satisfactory progress in meeting this requirement in oil and gas, while the requirement is not applicable in the solid minerals sector.
+The International Secretariat’s initial assessment is that Nigeria has made meaningful progress in meeting this requirement in oil and gas, while the requirement is not applicable in the solid minerals sector.
 The 2013 EITI Report provides volumes collected, sold and proceeds generated from the state’s share of in-kind revenues.
+The standard requires disaggregation by company.
 The NSWG has also made efforts to go beyond the requirement in ensuring that the 2013 EITI Report also provides significant additional information on the terms of sales and buyers of Nigeria’s share of crude oil production.
 While there is no evidence that the NSWG discussed the materiality of in-kind revenues, we understand that the general materiality threshold for selecting revenue streams was applied and it is evident that the state’s in-kind revenues were material.
 However, the IA’s divergence from the ToR for the 2013 EITI Report given the lack of inclusion of crude oil buyers in the reconciliation process is a concern (see Requirement 4.9).
 Barter and infrastructure transactions (#4.3)

 Oil and gas